You will find lots of information below about the subject and how the department operates.

 Head of Computing

-Our aim at St John Henry Newman School is to equip each and every pupil with the knowledge and skills in Computer Science, Information Technology and Digital Literacy, that will allow them to go on to further study or to pursue a career in this profession.
-Our pupils receive discrete Computer Science lessons to develop and apply their skills as well as other opportunities throughout different curriculum areas across the school.
-We have two dedicated and well-equipped ICT suites within the department, along with the use of an additional design technology-based classroom and a number of laptop trollies for additional access.
 We recognise the value of this subject and within it the use of the internet as an extremely powerful tool but equally we recognise that it can be an extremely dangerous place.
 Therefore, e-safety is at the forefront of all our teaching to ensure that each pupil is aware of their rights and responsibilities online, whilst also being able to evaluate the social impact of technology.
 All online content is monitored to ensure the safety of our pupils.
 Through this system we can block access to most inappropriate websites and record any suspicious activity.
 Pupils’ emails are stored and monitored regularly and there is a thorough system in place to ensure everyone is kept safe.
-An internet safety contract must be signed by both pupils and parents / carers to provide consent to use the internet in school as well as to ensure correct and appropriate use - this will be renewed yearly.
-All pupils also have access to Microsoft Office 365, which gives them access to Outlook, OneDrive and Microsoft Teams, which is a tool used to allow work to be completed and submitted online.
-This eases the process of transferring work between home and school.
-ICT facilities are available at lunchtime to allow pupils to complete their homework.
-Additional after school sessions are offered throughout the year for GCSE revision and coursework catch-up.

 In our key stage 4 curriculum we build on the foundation provided in key stage 3, pupils will have the option to complete a relevant qualification, based on either GCSE Computer Science or Creative iMedia.
-As pupils prepare for their future career they need to develop their ICT skills in order to be successful.
+As pupils prepare for their future career they need to develop their ICT skills to be successful.
 Most career options will involve some use of ICT and it is vital that pupils have an ICT qualification in order to gain the best possible advantage in the job market.

-As an alternative to this course, we deliver the Cambridge Nationals, Creative iMedia Level 1/2 Certificate, which studies the planning of traditional and emerging media products as well as developing practical skills where pupils will plan their own media products.
+As an alternative to this course, we offer the Cambridge Nationals, Creative iMedia Level 1/2 Certificate, which studies the planning of traditional and emerging media products as well as developing practical skills where pupils will plan their own media products.
 This comprises three units, one of which is externally assessed and will focus on Creative iMedia in the media industry.
 Students will then apply their pre-production skills in the remaining practical units, which are internally marked and externally moderated.
 These allow the pupils to show their creativity and will focus on 'Visual Identity and Digital Graphics' and 'Characters and Comics'.
 The course is graded at Distinction*, Distinction, Merit or Pass at level two.
 Pupils who fail to meet the level 2 requirements can be awarded a level one grade.

 Links